 Why are different studies available to different people?

-There are several possibilities: the study may be over, meaning that the researchers are finished collecting information from students; there may not be any available time slots at the moment; or you may have different eligibility.
+There are several possibilities: (a) the study may be over - meaning that the researchers are finished collecting data, (b) there may not be any available time slots at the moment, or (c) you may not be eligible to participate in certain studies due to particular prerequisites.
 Note: If you are not eligible to participate in a study due to particular prerequisites, it may not be visible to you on the RPP system.

 How are units of participation credited?

-After each study, the researcher running the study will give you credit for participation through the RPP website.
+After each day of the study, the researcher in charge will give you credit for participation through the RPP website.
 It may take a day or two for credit to show up on the website.

 How do I check to see if my credit has shown up?

 You can easily check your credits on the RPP system at any time and you are encouraged to do so.
 You can also see your scheduled studies (both past and upcoming) with dates, times, and places.
 This is a good way to keep track of your progress towards completing the participation requirement over the course of the semester.